renescherer/openhab-addons/bundles/org.openhab.binding.myenergi/README.md

 - Retrieval of current energy readings (grid, solar, EV charger)
 - Control Zappi charging status and boost modes for Zappi
-- Control of Eddi boost
+- Control of Eddi manual boost

-this binding has been tested with a Harvi, a Zappi AND AN eDDI.
+This binding has been tested with a Harvi, a Zappi and an Eddi.

 ## Supported Things